Facilities and equipment

 HCS via confocal microscopy

 Our Perkin-Elmer Opera Phenix Plus Confocal Imaging System with live cell automation is used for HCS.
-This system is equipped with high power 405 nm, 488 nm, 561 nm, and 640 nm lasers for detection and quantification of phenotypic changes such as cell differentiation, cell migration, neurite outgrowth, and target trafficking on 96-well and 384-well plates.
+This system allows us to offer the latest Cell Painting technologies for cellular and subcellular profiling.
+It is equipped with high power 405 nm, 488 nm, 561 nm, and 640 nm lasers for detection and quantification of phenotypic changes such as cell differentiation, cell migration, neurite outgrowth, and target trafficking on 96-well and 384-well plates.
 It can also analyze fluorescence intensity and subcellular localization of expressed target proteins and analyze transcription factors or signaling pathways.
 Its on-board liquid handling system enables rapid fluorescent imaging of Ca2+, K+, Na+ and Cl in kinetic time course experiments.

 HCS via flow cytometry